SmarTechNow/online_marketplace/README.md

-# online_marketplace
+# Online Marketplace Microservices Project

 Example how to build an online marketplace with smart contracts

-To transform a business model into a smart contract
+This ia a draft of how to transform a business model into a smart contract:

 Define the Business Logic: Analyze the business model and identify key processes, rules, and interactions that need to be automated or enforced by a smart contract.
 For example, if the business model is a marketplace, key elements might be transactions, product listings, payments, and delivery.